Frequently Asked Questions

 If you meet the Latin American/Caribbean Scholarship exception, your status will be reviewed on a term by term basis to ensure you meet the residency exception requirements.

-First, you must provide a copy of the front and back of your permanent resident card to International Services to request that they change your citizenship status.
+First, you must provide a copy of the front and back of your permanent resident card to the Office of International Services to request that they change your citizenship status.
 Then, you may submit your Florida Residency for Tuition Purposes Request to the Office of the Registrar and copies of your legal ties.
 Your citizenship status must be updated and your request must be submitted no later than the 5th day of the term in which you wish to have your residency status changed.
 Requests received after the published deadline will be considered for the next term.

 You may complete the Florida Residency for Tuition Purposes Request and provide evidence of your citizenship status (a valid passport from a Latin American or Caribbean country).
 We will verify your qualifying scholarship and update your residency status automatically if you attend on a full-time basis, you receive a qualifying scholarship from the State of Florida, U.S government, or other entities and maintain satisfactory academic progress.
 If you do not meet full-time enrollment criteria, scholarship criteria, and maintain satisfactory academic progress, you will be responsible for out-of-state tuition costs for that term.
 We will monitor and reset your status to non-resident every semester until all criteria is met.